w3f/Grants-Program/applications/Rubeus_keeper_st2.md

 ![Rubeus schema 3](https://user-images.githubusercontent.com/98888366/207593938-268d7c72-e5bd-46cc-94a6-105466bd233e.png)

 In this follow-up grant BSN will improve the functionality of the developed dApp by adding the following features:
-1. Autocomplete functionality for the developed browser extension.
+1. Autocomplete functionality for the developed browser extension with password autogeneration feature.
 2. New methods for the Ink! smart contract for secure text notes storage: saving, retrieving, deleting, updating.
 3. Functionality for registering a new wallet (private key) in the dApp, password (seed phrase) recovery mechanism by downloading a JSON file.